radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 This recommendation is no longer adequate, so we strengthen it here.

-RADIUS implementations MUST support shared secrets of at least 24 octets, and SHOULD support shared secrets of 64 octets.
-Implementations MUST warn administrators that the configured shared secret is insecure if it is 10 octets or less in length.
+RADIUS implementations MUST support shared secrets of at least 32 octets, and SHOULD support shared secrets of 64 octets.
+Implementations MUST warn administrators that the shared secret is insecure if it is 10 octets or less in length.

-Administrators SHOULD generate shared secrets from a source of secure random numbers.
-Any other practice is likely to lead to compromise of the shared secret.
-One solution is to use a simple script (given below)
+Administrators SHOULD use shared secrets of at least 24 octets, generated using a source of secure random numbers.
+Any other practice is likely to lead to compromise of the shared secret, user information, and possibly of the entire network.

+Creating secure shared secrets is not difficult.
+One solution is to use a simple script given below.

 > \#!/usr/bin/env perl
 > use MIME::Base32;
 > use Crypt::URandom();
 > print join('-', unpack("(A4)*", lc encode_base32(Crypt::URandom::urandom(12)))), "\n";

-This script will generate secrets of the form "2nw2-4cfi-nicw-3g2i-5vxq".
+This script reads 96 bits of random data from a secure source, encodes it in Base32, and then makes it easier for people to work with.
+The generated secrets are of the form "2nw2-4cfi-nicw-3g2i-5vxq".
 This form of secret will be accepted by any known implementation which supports at least 24 octets for shared secrets.
-The secrets have 96 bits of entropy, which is adequate for the forseeable future.

 Given the simplicity of creating strong secrets, there is no excuse for using weak shared secrets with RADIUS.

+RADIUS implementors SHOULD provide tools for administrators which automatically create secure shared secrets.

+Given the insecurity of RADIUS, the absolute minimum acceptable security is to use strong shared secrets.
+However, TLS-PSK is not substantially more complex, and offers significantly increased security and privacy.

 ## TLS-PSK

-We recognize that it may be difficult to fully upgrade client implementations to allow for certificates to be used with RADIUS/TLS and RADIUS/DTLS.
+TLS uses certificates in most common uses.
+However, we recognize that it may be difficult to fully upgrade client implementations to allow for certificates to be used with RADIUS/TLS and RADIUS/DTLS.
 It is therefore RECOMMENDED that client implementations allow the use of a pre-shared key (TLS-PSK).
 The client implementation can then expose a flag "TLS yes / no", and then a shared secret (now PSK) entry field.

 Any shared secret used for RADIUS/UDP MUST NOT be used for TLS-PSK.

-Implementations MUST support PSKs of at least 24 octets, and SHOULD support PSKs of 64 octets.
-Implementations MUST require that PSKs be at least 8 octets in length.
+Implementations MUST support PSKs of at least 32 octets, and SHOULD support PSKs of 64 octets.
+Implementations MUST require that PSKs be at least 16 octets in length.
 That is, short PSKs MUST NOT be permitted to be used.

+Administrators SHOULD use PSKs of at least 24 octets, generated using a source of secure random numbers.
+The script given above can again be used.

 We also incorporate by reference the requirements of Section 10.2 of [RFC7360] when using PSKs.

+### PSK Identities

+[RFC6614] is silent on the subject of PSK identities, which is an issue that we correct here.

+The need to manage identities associated with PSK is a new requirement for NAS management interfaces, and is a new requirement for RADIUS servers.
+As such, implementors and operators require guidance.

+RADIUS systems implementing TLS-PSK MUST support identities as per [RFC4279] Section 5.3, and MUST enable configuring TLS-PSK identities in management interfaces as per [RFC4279] Section 5.4.

+A RADIUS client implementing TLS-PSK MUST update their management interfaces and application programming interfaces (APIs) to label the PSK field as "PSK" or "TLS-PKS, and MUST NOT label the PSK field as "shared secret".

+Where dynamic server lookups [RFC7585] are not used, RADIUS clients MUST still permit the configuration of a RADIUS server IP address.

+When a RADIUS server implements TLS-PSK, the PSK identity replaces the IP address as the logical identifier for a RADIUS client.
+RADIUS servers MUST be able to look up PSK identity in a subsystem which then returns the actual PSK.

+We note that due to NAT, etc. there may be multiple RADIUS clients using one public IP address.
+RADIUS servers MUST support such a configuration, and MUST support unique PSK identities for each client which is deployed in such a scenario.

+RADIUS servers SHOULD tie PSK identities to a particular permitted IP address or permitted network, as doing so will lower the risk if a PSK is leaked.
+RADIUS servers MUST permit multiple clients to share one permitted IP address or network.

+A RADIUS server which accepts TLS-PSK MUST support a unique PSK identifier per RADIUS client.
+There is no reason to use the same identifier for multiple clients.
+A RADIUS server which accepts TLS-PSK MUST have a unique PSK per RADIUS client.

+It is RECOMMENDED that RADIUS clients and server track all used shared secrets and PSKs, and then verify that the following requirements all hold true:

+* no shared secret is used for more than one RADIUS client
+* no PSK is used for more than one RADIUS cleint
+* no shared secret is used as a PSK
+* no PSK is used as a shared secret

 # Privacy Considerations